Jolt Initiative 501c3 & Jolt Action 501c4

 - Willingness to travel on occasion for Jolt

-LOCATION This position is based in Austin, TX or Dallas, TX and reports to the Executive Director.
-Jolt is reviewing resumes on a rolling basis with preference given to applicants who apply by February 1, 2020.
+This position is based in Austin, TX or Dallas, TX and reports to the Executive Director.
+Jolt is reviewing resumes on a rolling basis, but ready to hire the right candidate as soon as possible.

-COMPENSATION Salary commensurate with education and experience.
-Jolt’s benefit package includes full employer-covered health care, employer match retirement contribution up to 2%, employer-provided life insurance policy, monthly cell phone reimbursement, and 23 paid days off, plus additional benefits.
+Salary commensurate with education and experience.
+Jolt’s Benefit Package includes full Employer-covered Health Care, Employer Match Retirement Contribution up to 2%, employer-provided Life Insurance Policy, monthly cell phone reimbursement, and 23 paid days off, plus additional benefits.

 HOW TO APPLY